Ireland and America: a Cross-Cultural Study of Identity

 Meals will be provided for in two ways.
 A student meal plan, including breakfast and a substantial lunch will be arranged while students are in Limerick.
 Students will be given a stipend for their evening meal.
 On field trips, group meals will be included and stipends will be given when group meals have not been booked.

 Additional Items to Consider

 Travel within Ireland will be by bus and train.
 There will be no air travel within Ireland.
-We will make a daytrip to Inis Oirr (an island off the course of Ireland).
+We will make a daytrip to Inis Oirr (an island off the coast of Ireland).
 To get there we need to take a boat trip of approximately 1 hour.

-Applicants must have a GPA minimum of 2.0.
+Applicants must have a GPA minimum of 2.0

-Official transcript required for first-semester transfer students and non-JMU students.
+- Official transcript required for non-JMU and first semester transfer students.